gnustep/plugins-sessions-windowmaker/README.md

 # WindowMaker-session
-Configs and scripts to launch a WindowMaker session with GNUstep, Rik.theme and gnome-settings-daemondaemons
+Configs and scripts to launch a WindowMaker session with GNUstep, Rik.theme and gnome-settings-daemons